aws/csi-components/README.md

 These images are used in the official releases of the [EBS CSI Driver](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/) versions `v1.45.0` and later.

 ## Images

+The released images are hosted on the [`csi-components` ECR Public Registry](https://gallery.ecr.aws/csi-components).

 | Project | Latest Released Version | Image Pull URI |
 | ------------- | ------------- | ------------- |